park-sewon/coq-clerical/README.md

 as the least fixed-point of the `pdom_W` operator.

 In [Clerical.Powerdomain.PowerdomainSemantics2](./formalization/Powerdomain/PowerdomainSemantics2.v)
-we prepare various real number and integer operations using `pdom`.
+we prepare various real numbers and integer operations using `pdom`.
 For example, there we define the limit operator using `pdom` and Coq's standard real number library.

-## Syntax and Typing
+## Finite Dependent Types for Case

 The formal syntax of Clerical is defined in [Clerical.Syntax](./formalization/Syntax.v).